toshi0607/Go-FAQ-Japanese-Edition/original.md

 to be formatted automatically by [`gofmt`](/cmd/gofmt/),
 _some_ style must be chosen.
-That style may differ from what you've used in C or Java, but Go is a different language and `gofmt`'s style is as good as any other.
+That style may differ from what you’ve used in C or Java, but Go is a different language and `gofmt`’s style is as good as any other.
 More important—much more important—the advantages of a single, programmatically mandated format for all Go programs greatly outweigh any perceived disadvantages of the particular style.
-Note too that Go's style means that an interactive implementation of Go can use the standard syntax one line at a time without special rules.
+Note too that Go’s style means that an interactive implementation of Go can use the standard syntax one line at a time without special rules.

 ### Why do garbage collection?
-Won't it be too expensive?
+Won’t it be too expensive?

 One of the biggest sources of bookkeeping in systems programs is managing the lifetimes of allocated objects.